What is an exempt employee?

 Keeping up with labor laws, payroll processing, and compliance can be a challenge, but Homebase makes it easy by offering:

-- Automate payroll processing for salaried employees.
+- Automated payroll processing for salaried employees.

 Take the stress out of payroll and compliance—sign up for Homebase today and streamline employee classification, payroll, and labor law compliance.